 5. Format and Timeline

-The final translated manuscript will be ready for submission in June of 2019.
+The final translated manuscript will be ready for submission in Saptember of 2019.

 The book will consist of approximately 107,000 words, not including references and footnotes.

 Each case study will be accompanied by a map showing areas controlled by the terror organization and by a diagram of each organization’s structure.